apache/nuttx/configs/b-l475e-iot01a/README.txt

         I would say it is functional but  fragile in this usage, but probably robust in a less busy environment.

-     2017-08-08:  Added and verified broadcast packet transfers using the hub-based broadcast UDP client.
+     2017-08-08:  Added broadcast packet transfers using the hub-based broadcast UDP client.
+This appears to be a problem the HC06 compression/decompression.
+The decompression logic comes up with the destination address as ff02::ff00:00fe:3500 (which the receiving node address is 37) instead of ff02::0001.
+It is then out of sync with the IPHC headers and is unable to uncompress the rest of the packet correction.

+        Trying again with HC1 compression, I see other isses.
+The first frame is received correctly, the following frames have an incorrect packet length.

+        There is probably another issue related to broadcast TX setup: If we are sending to the multicast or broadcast address, should we not also disable ACKs, retries, and RX timeouts?
+What will happen if multiple radios ACK?
+At a minimum it could keep the driver unnecessarily busy.